NurveNetworksLLC/RaspberryPiPico2/README.md

 This repository contains the production-ready source files, firmware, and code demonstrations for a high-performance, custom-engineered development board built around the powerful **Raspberry Pi RP2350 microcontroller**.

 ### What's Inside This Repository:
-*   📁 `/software/micropython` - High-performance graphics, game logic, and driver demos for the 4x4 RGB matrix and OLED display.
+*   📁 `/micropython` - High-performance graphics, game logic, and driver demos for the 4x4 RGB matrix and OLED display written in MicroPython.
-*   📁 `/software/cpp_arduino` - Raw performance C/C++ scripts utilizing the Earle Philhower core for advanced hardware control.
+*   📁 `ArduinoCPP` - Hello World C++ sample for Arduino IDE.
-*   📁 `/hardware/schematics` - Reference schematics and design architectures (PDF format).
+*   📁 `/Manufacturing` - Gerber files, BOM, and production files for manufacturing.
+*   📁 `/EasyEDA` - EasyEDA source files for the project.
-*   📁 `/production/bom_gerbers` - Reference Bill of Materials and manufacturing files.
+*   📁 `/images` - Sample images of board.

 ---